writing for the screen, stage and publication

-Interbrand Schecter – three years of freelance naming, focus group and market research analysis work
+Interbrand Schecter – freelance naming, focus group and market research analysis work for three years

-Paul Simon for President – regional advance man and press secretary
+Paul Simon for President – regional advance and press secretary

 UW Sports News – Wisconsin Athletic Department staff writer of features and releases for three years